afpitol/udacity--deep-reinforcement-learning--collaboration-and-competition/readme.md

 If you are interested in learning to build your own Unity environments after completing the project, you are encouraged to follow the instructions [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Getting-Started-with-Balance-Ball.md), which walk you through all of the details of building an environment from a Unity scene.

 ## Instructions
 To train the agent, run the _Tennis.ipynb_.
-The _model.py_ contains the models definitions,  the _ddpg_agent.py_ defines the DDPG algorithm and the _msddpg_agent.py_ defines Multi-Agent Deep Deterministic Policy Gradient Algorithm.
+The _model.py_ contains the models definitions,  the _ddpg_agent.py_ defines the DDPG algorithm and the _maddpg_agent.py_ defines Multi-Agent Deep Deterministic Policy Gradient Algorithm.